 My tasty version of Portuguese Kale Soup is one of the most popular recipes here on Cooking Chat, aided by having been pinned thousands of time on Pinterest.
 Loaded with veggies, that Portuguese Kale Soup is pretty healthy.
 But it occurred to me it would be nice to offer a Vegetarian Kale Soup as well, made in similar fashion but skipping the sausages.

 I used tempeh instead of sausages to provide a source of protein, in addition to the kidney beans I use in the Portuguese Kale Soup recipe.
 Tempeh is a protein rich food made from cured soy beans; and I find it adds more flavor to dishes than tofu.
-You can order tempeh by the case here on Amazon using my affiliate link if you would like.

 A sweet potato gets added to this recipe, along with Russet potatoes, adding additional flavor and nutrition.